Rishu6262/pro_project_p19/README.md

 This project is developed for educational and research purposes only.

-The email classifications generated by the model are predictions based on learned patterns from training data and may not always represent the true intent or category of an email.
+The predictions generated by the model are based on learned patterns from historical email data and may not always be 100% accurate.
+The system is intended to demonstrate the application of Deep Learning and NLP techniques in spam email detection.

+---

+# Conclusion

+This project demonstrates how Deep Learning and Natural Language Processing can be used to automatically classify emails as Spam or Ham.
+By leveraging models such as RNN, LSTM, and GRU, the system effectively learns patterns in email text and provides accurate predictions for email filtering applications.

 ---